Required Courses for the BA in Psychology

 - PSY 267 – Organizational Psychology

-*Students who took PSY 218 as a foundation course before Spring 2015 will still have course count towards major
+*Students who took PSY 218 as a foundation course before Spring 2015 will still have course count toward major.

-*Psychology majors who are also majoring in Elementary Education, Early Childhood Education, or Special Education should NOT take PSY 220.
-Those students will take the equivalent Education course instead (i.e., ELE/ECE/SPE 201) and the Education course will count toward the Psychology major as the PSY 220 Foundation course.
+*Psychology majors who are also majoring in Elementary Education, Early Childhood Education, Special Education, or Nursing should NOT take PSY 220.
+Those students will take the equivalent Education or Nursing course instead (i.e., ELE/ECE/SPE 201/NUR 110) and it will count toward the Psychology major as the PSY 220 Foundation course.

 C. Specialized Courses (3)

-Students will choose three 300 or 400-level courses.
+Students will choose three 300-level courses.
 Note: Some specializations require specific Specialized courses.
 Some Specialized courses count toward more than one specialization.

 D. Senior Experience (1)

-Students will choose among options including integrative seminars, field study, and honors thesis.
+Students will select at least one 400-level course and will choose among options including integrative seminars, internships, and research projects.
 Regardless of format, the senior experience will be primarily student-led, with the faculty member serving as a facilitator.
-Note: Some specializations require specific Senior-Experience courses.
-Some Senior-Experience courses count toward more than one specialization.
+Read more about options for the Senior Experience.

 Students may take any course at the 200-level or above.
-We urge students to take a 300-level or above course for their Psychology Option.
+We urge students to take a 300-level or above course for their Psychology Elective Requirement course.
+Students with certain second majors may be able to count an approved course from another program for the Elective Requirement; see this page for details of approved agreements.

 Students are required to complete a 4-course, non-credit advising sequence as follows: